-- In a bowl, place raisins and pour enough boiling water to cover them.
-Let the raisins soak up the moisture for 10-15 minutes until they are plump.
+- In a bowl, place the raisins and pour enough boiling water to cover them.
+Let the raisins soak for 10-15 minutes until they are plump.
+Drain the water out.

-- Drain raisins and place them in the bowl of a food processor.
-Add the honey and cinnamon to the raisins and pulse a few times to combine.
-Puree the cinnamon raisin mixture until it is a smooth paste.
+- Put the raisins, honey, and cinnamon in the bowl of a food processor.
+Pulse a few times to combine the mixture and process until it becomes a smooth paste.

-- Using the bottom piece of parchment paper to assist you, lift one third of the dough rectangle and put it on top of half of the filling.
+- Using the bottom piece of parchment paper to assist, lift one side of the dough and fold it over half of the filling.
 Repeat this with the other side to seal the cookie.
 For a visual, check the step-by-step photos or the video in the post.

-- Repeat process with the other side and gently press the dough along the center line and top and bottom edges.
+- Repeat this process with the other half of the dough and filling.

-- Cut each rectangular “log” into 8-10 pieces or bake whole and cut with a pizza cutter later.
-Transfer pieces to a silicone or parchment paper lined baking sheet.
+- Cut each rectangular “log” into 8-10 pieces with a knife or pizza cutter.

 - Place the cookies on the lined baking sheet and bake for 16-18 minutes until the tops are golden brown.